 Veterinary Specialty Hospital Blog

-Starting December 1, Veterinary Specialty Hospital, (VSH), kicks off its annual holiday pet food drive to help keep families and their pets together.
-Although this is the season for holiday cheer, many families throughout San Diego have a difficult time feeding their human family members, let alone their furry companions.
-In partnership with the San Diego Food Bank, all dog and cat pet food items will be donated and distributed within the community to benefit San Diego families and their four-legged friends.
+Although it is the season for holiday cheer, many families throughout San Diego have a difficult time feeding their human family members, let alone their furry companions.
+For the sixth straight year, we are asking San Diego residents to help by donating pet food to our annual Holiday Pet Food Drive.
+All dog and cat pet food items will be donated to the San Diego Food Bank to be distributed to a dozen local nonprofit partners including local soup kitchens, shelters, food pantries, rehabilitation centers, low-income day care centers, and disability programs to benefit San Diego families and their four-legged friends.

 We had to evacuate our home due to the Lilac fire.
 Although VSH is not a boarding facility they took Kiki in and provided him the best of care and kindness.